-Ironman Swim Training: 10 Tempo Sessions
+Ironman Training: 10 Key Zone 3 / Tempo Swim Workouts

 Why Tempo Swim Training Matters for Ironman

-Tempo swim training develops the endurance, technique, and mental strength you need to stay smooth and steady over 3.8 km.
-Ironman swim success isn’t about sprinting — it’s about holding strong, efficient pacing over a long distance without losing technique or tiring early.
-Tempo swims, typically at Zone 3 intensity (70–85% of threshold pace), build the aerobic endurance, stroke efficiency, and pacing discipline crucial for a successful race-day swim.
+Tempo swim training develops the endurance, technique and mental strength you need to stay smooth and steady over 3.8 km.
+Ironman swim success isn’t about sprinting, it’s about holding strong, efficient pacing over a long distance without losing technique or tiring early.

-These 10 essential tempo swim sessions will prepare you to swim efficiently, conserve energy, and exit the water feeling strong!
+Tempo swims, typically at around 95–98% of CSS pace or RPE 5–6, build the aerobic endurance, stroke efficiency and pacing discipline crucial for a successful race-day swim.
+These 10 essential tempo swim sessions will prepare you to swim efficiently, conserve energy and exit the water feeling strong.

 10 Key Tempo Swim Workouts for Ironman